shreypatel1/ROS_Tutorial/README.md

 run `ros2 topic list`.
 You should see two topics, namely `/parameter_events` and `/rosout`.
 These are system-generated topics and you do not have to worry about these topics for now.
 Again, run `ros2 run helpers node_q_1_1`.
 Change the value of `num_topics` to the new number of topics.

 #### 1.1.d Topic Info
 Sometimes you may want to find information about a topic.
 You can use `ros2 topic info TOPIC_NAME` to do so.
 First, run `ros2 topic info /tutorial/OdometryPub`.
 Note the fields `Type`, `Publisher count`, and `Subscription count`.
 One of the other topics is called `/tutorial/MysteryPub`.
 We want to find what type of message this topic publishes.
 Change the value of `topic_message_type` to the correct message type of the topic `/tutorial/MysteryPub`.
 Write your answer as a string.
+For example, the answer for ```/tutorial/OdometryPub``` would be ```"nav_msgs/msgs/Odometry"```.

 #### 1.1.e Topic Echo
-When debugging, it sometimes important to checkout what messages are being published to a topic.
+When debugging, it sometimes important to check out what messages are being published to a topic.
 A useful command for this is `ros2 topic echo TOPIC_NAME`.
-Change the value of `string_message` to the string that is being published to the topic `/onboarding/StringPub`.
+Change the value of `string_message` to the string that is being published to the topic `/tutorial/StringPub`.

+**Note:** do not include ```"data: "``` in your answer.